ajayboddu-2006/Digital_Heart_Rate_Estimator/README.md

 * **Derivative Filtering:** Highlights rapid changes in the signal, primarily the steep slopes of the QRS complex.
 This allows the system to emphasize the most important features for heart rate estimation.
 * **Rectification:** Converts all signal values to positive, removing negative excursions.
 This simplifies subsequent peak detection and ensures that the integration stage can operate effectively.
-* **Moving-Window Integration:** Smooths the signal over a short temporal window, reducing high-frequency noise and enhancing the distinction between peaks and baseline fluctuations.
+* **Moving-Window Integration:** Smooths the signal over a short temporal window, reducing high-frequency noise and enhancing the distinction between peaks and baseline fluctuations

-This stage improves the **signal-to-noise ratio**, enabling the system to reliably detect heartbeats even in noisy ECG signals.
-The modular design allows easy adaptation of filter parameters to match different sampling rates or signal characteristics.
-#### Power Minimization

 **Activity detection & mode control:** A lightweight monitor measures sample differences and, using FLAT_THRESH and FLAT_CYCLES, drives an ACTIVE/SLEEP FSM to disable processing during flat ECG periods while remaining responsive to new activity.

 **True clock gating for low power:** The FSM controls a gated clock so the entire heavy preprocessing pipeline (derivative, rectification, integration) is clocked only when needed, eliminating unnecessary toggling and reducing dynamic power consumption.

 ### 2. Adaptive Peak Detection